-Also unlike Form I-730, Priority 3 may require that you and your family member (if you claim a blood relationship) obtain DNA testing.
+Also unlike Form I-730, Priority 3 might require that you and your family member (if you claim a blood relationship) obtain DNA testing.
 This would be paid for by you or your relative.
-(This fairly new requirement was added after a lot of fraud was committed by applicants to this program — so much that it had to be suspended for years.)
+(This requirement was added after a lot of fraud was committed by applicants to this program—so much that it had to be suspended for years.)

 In any event, to gain access to Priority 3, your family member would need you to begin the process by filing an AOR with a local branch of one of the few nongovernmental agencies allowed to process the document for the U.S. State Department.
-(For a list of agencies, see the “National Resettlement Agencies” page of the USA for UNHCR website.)
+(For a list of agencies, see the U.S. Resettlement Partners page of the UNHCR website.)

-If you were admitted into the U.S. as a refugee or asylee but have since become a green-card holder, you may have the choice between filing a Form I-730, an AOR, or a more standard family visa petition on Form I-130 or (for fiancés) Form I-129F.
+If you were admitted into the U.S. as a refugee or asylee but have since become a green-card holder, you might have the choice between filing a Form I-730, an AOR, or a more standard family petition on Form I-130 or (for fiancés) Form I-129F.

 Form I-130 allows green-card holders to petition for not only their spouse and unmarried children under 21, but also their unmarried sons and daughters over age 21).
 However, the I-130 process for family of green-card holders is costly and can sometimes last several years—often longer than the processing times for either Form I-730 or AORs/Priority3.
 Moreover, I-130 beneficiaries are subject to a larger number of inadmissibility grounds.
 So, the best reason to go this route would be that the two-year deadline on Form I-730 has passed.